dneverson/PDF-HTML-Cross-Communication/README.md

 - AdobeJS API only works in Internet Explorer
   - This is an issue with Adobe
 - Comment out  GE Centricity CPS Function Libraries in pdfViewer.html to avoid errors.
-  - this will function both in and out of Centricity.
+  - this will function both in (with proper libaries) and out of Centricity.
 - Needs to run on a webserver for AngularJS to work properly.